AdrakPro/CustNote/README.md

 ## Disclaimer

-The purpose of project is to master SvelteKit and relational databases.
-In a result I learnt Milkdown WYSIWYG editor, Firebase auth system, SCSS and PlanetScale database with Prisma ORM.
+The goal of the project is to master SvelteKit and relational databases.
+As a result, I learned Milkdown's WYSIWYG editor, Firebase auth system, SCSS and PlanetScale database with Prisma ORM.

 I used it to take notes on my university courses.
 Looking now, tests would save a lot of time.